wp-plugins/heyyou/readme.txt

 = 0.0.10 =
  * December 22, 2011
- * added: updatenag auto removed, no more obstructing update notices
+ * added: update nag auto removed, no more obstructing update notices
- * fixed: bug: in 3.3 where hys_admin usertypes weren't being recconized as full admin's in hys settings
+ * fixed: bug: in 3.3 where hys_admin usertypes weren't being recognized as full admin's in hys settings
  * fixed: has_cap/userrole warning/notice for media cats
  * fixed: undefined index warning for mc_default_media_category
  * fixed: Undefined property: Mobile_Detect::$isIphone warning
  * fixed: if in network (super) admin, don't edit menu/navigation as everything is needed
- * fixed: in token legend for formating, `%moreless:more/less%` was opposite
+ * fixed: in token legend for formatting, `%moreless:more/less%` was opposite
  * updated: !headers_sent() check for setting session to make LESS errors incase of a notice/warning
- * fixed: accient warning about "undefined index" in "post-template.php on line 30"
+ * fixed: ancient warning about "undefined index" in "post-template.php on line 30"
- * added: when you select a media item via checkbox: the cell lights up, to eaisly see what's been selected
+ * added: when you select a media item via checkbox: the cell lights up, to easily see what's been selected
  * fixed: media quick view/delete buttons: titles & actions
  * fixed: issues with "Delete Selected" in media library now fixed: will delete any selected